->> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |
+>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking

-Matara District, Southern Sri Lanka
+Dickwella Beach, Southern Sri Lanka

 Sri Lanka – Festival Calendar

-Sri Lanka is said to have more public holidays than any other country: Sri Lankans celebrate the Buddhist festivals as well as many Christian, Hindu and Muslim festivals.
+Sri Lankans celebrate the Buddhist festivals as well as many Christian, Hindu and Muslim festivals.
 On many of these festivals, there are colourful public displays and processions.
-Because many of these festivals are linked to lunar or solar phases, their exact dates change from year to year.

 The dates of most Muslim festivals are based on the Islamic Calendar.
 This religious calendar has about 354 days, rather than the approx. 365 days in the international civil Gregorian Calendar.
 So, the dates of most Muslim festivals change by about 11 days from year to year.